h2oai/steam/README.md

 A **Workgroup** is a named set of identities.
 Workgroups allow you to form collections of identities for access control purposes.
 For example, a *Demand Forecasting* workgroup can be composed of all the users working on demand forecasting, regardless of their role.
 This workgroup can be then used to control access to all the clusters, projects, models and services that are used for demand forecasting.

-## <a name="user management workflow"></a>User Management Workflow
+## <a name="user_management_workflow"></a>User Management Workflow

 The steps below provide a common workflow to follow when creating users.
-This workflow is followed in the example that follows.
+An example of this workflow is available in the [User Management](docs/install/UserManagement.md#usermgmtexample) file.

 1. Define roles based on operational needs.
 2. Define workgroups based on data / access control needs.